Many or all companies we feature compensate us. Compensation and editorial

 Finding the right home sale-leaseback company to work with can depend on your specific needs and situation.
 If you think a leaseback agreement could be right for you, researching your options is the next logical step.

-Here are some of the key factors to consider when comparing home sale-leaseback companies:
+Here are important factors to consider when comparing home sale-leaseback companies:

 • How are leaseback programs structured?
 Are they sell-and-rent agreements or sell-and-move-out?